 I want you to think about it like this…

-There are even times we have extremely vivid and lucid dreams.
+If you are anything like me then you have extremely vivid and lucid dreams.
 Where you, the dreamer is aware and can even make conscious choices during your dream.

 The power of dreaming is truly incredible.

 In fact, you need to dream.
-That even includes having relapse dreams in recovery.
-Even those dreams where you physically feel high.
-Those are weird, aren’t they?!
+That includes having relapse dreams in recovery.
+Did you ever have a relapse dream where you wake up and you actually feel physically high or drunk?
+Now those are weird dreams, aren’t they?!

-In this post, I will outline the reasons why dreaming is a secret coping skill.
+In this post, I will outline the reasons why having relapse dreams once sober are actually a secret coping skill.

 Pay attention and prepare to be amazed!